 “One of the most common spam violations we see is the use of multiple accounts and the Twitter developer platform to attempt to artificially amplify or inflate the prominence of certain Tweets.
 To be clear: Twitter prohibits any attempt to use automation for the purposes of posting or disseminating spam, and such behavior may result in enforcement action.”

 Reading that can make your head spin!
-What does it mean and why oh why does Twitter have to make everything so complicated?
+What does it mean and why does Twitter have to make everything so complicated?

-That’s why we’re here to clear the air today.
+That’s why we’re here to clear the air.

 While we applaud Twitter for taking action against spammers, we also want to ensure you understand how this affects you.